avdichiara/resume/index.md

 - Capable of learning new skills quickly
 - Competent at Photoshop and video editing
 - Detail oriented
-- Find creative solutions to problems
+- Logical and creative thinking (especially when it comes to problem solving)
-- Logical

 ## **Additional Interests**